String correlators on $\text{AdS}_3$: Analytic structure and dual CFT: The analytic structure of worldsheet correlators

-To illustrate this, let us consider a one-dimensional toy model, \be \int_0^{z-x} \text{d}y \, y^{a-1} \, (z-x-y)^{b-1}= (z-x)^{a+b-1} \frac{\Gamma(a) \Gamma(b)}{\Gamma(a+b)} \ . \ee Eq.~\eqref{1D-example} is true for suitable choice of the parameters and can be extended by analytic continuation otherwise.
 Notice that the `chamber' $[0, z-x]$ is bounded by the `surfaces' $y=0$ and $z-x-y=0$.
 As we will explain in a moment, $(x,z)$ singularities of the integral may only appear when the integration chamber degenerates to zero size.
 This happens for $z=x$, which in fact is the only singularity, as one can directly check from the right hand side of \eqref{1D-example}.